-The Bombay Act, 1939 did not provide equal representation to the farmers' and the traders' interests.
+The Bombay Act, 1939 did not provide equal representation to the farmers and the traders interests.
 Many a time the representative of the local self authority happened to be a merchant.
 Under Bombay Act, 1939 the Mamlatdar was a government nominated member of the Market Committee.
-His nomination was cancelled in Maharashtra Act, 1963.
-Only the representatives from traders' and farmers' constituencies got the voting right in Maharashtra Act, 1963.
+His nomination was cancelled in Maharashtra Act,

+1963. only the representative from traders and farmers constituencies got the voting right in Maharashtra Act, 1963.
 By the 1968 amendment the total membership has been raised to 18.

-a) Tenure of Office
+D) Tenure of Office

 The nominated Market Committee would be of two years and that of the elected body three years.
-The elected body would come into operation from the date on which the names of the elected members of the market committee are published in the government Gazette.
-The Maharashtra Act, 1971 provided for publication of the names of the elected market committee in Gazette as soon as the results are out.
-The Bombay Act, 1939 did not make provision for removal of any member of market committee but this was provided for in the Maharashtra Act, 1963.
+The elected body would come into operation from the date on which the names of the elected members of the Market Committee are published in the government gazette.
+The Maharashtra Act, 1971 provided for publication of the name of the elected Market Committee in Gazette as soon as the results are out.
+The Bombay Act, 1939 did not make provision for removal of any member of Market Committee but this was provided for in the Maharashtra Act, 1963.

-b) Chairman and Vice-Chairman
+E) Chairman and Vice-Chairman

-No qualifications specified for both the posts.
+No qualification is specified for both the posts.
 Their honorarium is fixed at Rs.
-3,600/- per annum.
+3600/- per annum.
 They hold the office for 3 years in the normal course.

-c) Meetings
+F) Meetings

-The Maharashtra Act prescribes that there should be at least one meeting within 60 days.
-There was no such legal binding in Bombay Act, 1939.
-The amended Act 1971, in addition to putting an obligation of holding a meeting at specified interval, prescribes a quorum of minimum 10 members for every meeting.
+The Maharashtra Act, 1963 prescribed that there should be at least one meeting within 60 days.
+There was no such legal binding in Bombay Act, 1939, the Amended Act, 1971 in addition to putting an obligation of holding a meeting at specified interval, prescribed a quorum of minimum 10 members for every meeting.

-d) Sub Committee
+G) Sub-Committee

-The Maharashtra Act, 1963 provides for the appointment of various sub committees, for example, Committee for recruiting the staff, their promotions and construction of work as also a sub committee for settling disputes in the transactions arising on account of price, weight, payment, etc. The Vice-Chairman of the Market Committee is the ex-officia Chairman of this sub Committee.
+The Maharashtra Act, 1963 provided for the appointment of various sub-committee, for example, committee for recruiting the staff, their promotion and construction of work as also a sub-committee for setting disputes in the transactions arising on account of price, weight, payment etc. the Vice-Chairman of this sub-committee is the ex-officio chairman of this sub-committee.
 Disputes are to be settled on the spot by a board of arbitrators.

-e) Powers and Duties of Market Committee
+H) Powers and Duties of Market Committee

-The market has the following powers and duties to perform:
+The Market Committee as the following powers and duties to perform -